jcheung4/DSC180A-Quarter1Project/README.md

 ```
 The parameters preceded by "--" may be modified accordingly such as the number of epochs to train for or what directory output files will be saved to.

+### Visualize Model Results
+Run the cells within the `Model-Visualization.ipynb` file to display image examples of training/validation data as well as graphs on specfiic fields of interest.

 # Project Structure

 ```
-├── data/               <- Local data files only (do not commit) │
+├── data/               <- Local data files only (do not commit) │   ├── annotations
+│       ├── custom_train.json
+│       ├── custom_val.json
+│   ├── training_imgs
+│   ├── validation_imgs
+│
 ├── scripts/            <- Python scripts to run in command line │